 When I first started taking business classes during my freshman year at the University of Georgia (Go Dawgs!), I had no idea what I wanted to do after I graduated.
 I was pretty sure I wanted a business-related job, such as an accountant or financial adviser, but becoming a consultant hadn’t even crossed my mind.
 (In fact, I didn’t even know what consultants were at the time.)
 Fast forward three years, and I was a senior wandering around the career fair.
 I kept seeing the same names of companies that I’d come across during my business school classes, companies like KPMG, PWC, Deloitte, and EY.

 I went to these booths to learn more.
-I looked at their materials to see what qualifications they were looking for in new hires – leadership, adaptability, taking ownership, the ability to handle multiple tasks, strong communication skills, and the capacity to learn.
+I looked at their materials to see what qualifications they were looking for in new hires – leadership, adaptability, accountability, the ability to handle multiple tasks, strong communication skills, and the capacity to learn.
 I thought, well, I check off the boxes, so it doesn’t hurt to apply!

 After an eventful three years at that firm, I decided I wanted a change and joined Collective Insights.
 Below are my reflections on the differences between working at a large firm and a smaller start-up firm like Collective Insights.
 While the overall work I perform day-to-day is similar to what I was doing before, I saw the most significant differences in the following categories: